rhargreaves/dog-walking/README.md

 make build
 ```

-The API is packaged into `api.zip` ready to be uploaded to a lambda function.
+The API is compiled to `out/bootstrap` ready to be deployed as a Lambda function.

 ### Test